elken/nvim/README.md

 A modular setup based on [lazy.nvim](https://github.com/folke/lazy.nvim)'s ability to load things "lazily" based on specific conditions, key invocations or commands.

 Due to how fast neovim is already, I've taken a very ...
-Lazy approach, it starts up in several hundred milliseconds and that's plenty good enough for me.
+Lazy approach, it starts up in about 80 milliseconds and that's plenty good enough for me.

 ## Dependencies
 Nothing concrete, I will in time add a healthcheck setup but for now just: